 ii.
 Licensing by Project Size (Local Level)

 While Minnesota doesn’t categorise landscaping licenses by square footage like some states, certain cities or counties may require additional permits for larger projects or specific types of land use.
-For example, Minneapolis and St. Paul may have zoning codes, erosion control standards, or water management ordinances depending on project size.
+For example, Minneapolis, St. Paul, and landscaping Plymouth MN projects may need to follow zoning codes, erosion control standards, or water management ordinances depending on project size.

 Always check with your building authority.